1734 British general election

 The 1734 British general election returned members to serve in the House of Commons of the 8th Parliament of Great Britain to be summoned, after the merger of the Parliament of England and the Parliament of Scotland in 1707.
 Robert Walpole's increasingly unpopular Whig government lost ground to the Tories and the opposition Whigs, but still had a secure majority in the House of Commons.
-The Patriot Whigs were joined in opposition by a group of Whig members led by Lord Cobham known as the Cobhamites, or 'Cobham's Cubs'.
+The Patriot Whigs under William Pulteney were joined in opposition by a group of Whig members led by Lord Cobham.
+They were known as the Cobhamites, or 'Cobham's Cubs'.

 Summary of the constituencies

 See 1796 British general election for details.
 The constituencies used were the same throughout the existence of the Parliament of Great Britain.

 Dates of election

 The general election was held between 22 April 1734 and 6 June 1734.

 At this period elections did not take place at the same time in every constituency.
 The returning officer in each county or parliamentary borough fixed the precise date (see hustings for details of the conduct of the elections).